 Make deletions in arrays blazingly fast

-If we want to delete at any location without changing the order of items in the array, the time complexity of each delete would be linear, O(N) for traversal + O(N) additionally because all the items after the deleted one have to be shifted backward by one position.
+If we want to delete an item from an array at a random position without changing the order of items in the array, the time complexity of such operation would be linear, O(N) for traversal + additional O(N) for shifting all the items after the deleted position backward.

-Here is how we solve the above issue problem by applying the mark and sweep algo which is used by several garbage collectors.
+Here is how we solve the above issue problem by applying the mark and sweep algorithm which is used by several garbage collectors.
 I will provide a basic implementation of that below.

 # setup